Internal Quality Assurance Process Standard Practice Guideline

 Free

-What is this offering?
+What is this resource?

 At the University of Michigan, research studies routinely undergo not-for-cause reviews by the Office of Research Compliance Review (ORCR).
 Not-for-cause audits are conducted to verify the research is being conducted appropriately, and recommends process improvements when necessary.
 ORCR’s mission is to facilitate safe, ethical, efficient, and high quality research.